alphagov/accessibility-personas/source/simone/index.html.md

 Do the following tasks logged in as Simone:

 1. Read the text.
 Find out what you should do as a U.S. private citizen before you go abroad.
-2. There are a couple of links under the text.
-Click on the YouTube link.
+2. There are a couple of social media links under the text.
+Try to click on the YouTube link.

 [Example issues for Simone](bad.html)